empire bluffs trail at sunset at Sleeping Bear Dunes

 Late spring is also an ideal time to visit the park to avoid crowds.
 Temperatures may still chilly, but visitors can catch spring blooms.

-What to See and Do in Sleeping Bear Dunes National Lakeshore
+Average high and low temperatures in Sleeping Bear Dunes National Lakeshore

 VISITING SLEEPING BEAR DUNES NATIONAL LAKESHORE IN THE WINTER